Scorecards

 On this page, learn about viewing and editing Scorecards.
 For step by step instructions on creating Scorecards, see Creating a Scorecard.
 To learn about evaluating a Scorecard and mitigating failed rules, see Review and evaluate Scorecards.

-Configuring Scorecard settings
+Configuring global Scorecard settings

 Admins can configure settings and view Scorecard rule exemptions under Settings > Scorecards.